Anthrocon/www/content/Registration/registration/index.md

 {{< center >}}## 2025 Registration Updates{{< /center >}}

+### New Registration Process for 2025

+Our Registration system has now changed.
+To ensure you have a smooth registration experience, please read over our [updated How to Register section](#how-to-register) below these updates.

 ### Hotel Booking Registration Policy

 **You must be registered for Anthrocon in order to reserve an Anthrocon-block hotel room**.
 For more details on process, refer to [**our Hotels page**](/hotel).